wsp-sag/cheval/LinkedDataFrame.md

 discarded any links it could not establish.

 ### Adding new columns
-Adding new columns to targeting (or `other`) frames _after establishing a link_ is supported.
+Adding new columns to targeting (or `other`) frames _even after establishing a link_ is supported.
 Downstream links will be able to access the new column(s) without any hassle.

 ### Adding new rows or concatenating
 Not supported.
 The indexers are designed to be fixed; and as it is not